mandober/rust-debrief/constructs/ownership.md

 ## Ownership

+Rules
-1. Each value in Rust has a variable that’s called its owner.
+1. Every value has an owner - a variable that owns it.
-2. There can only be one owner at a time.
+2. There must be only one owner at a time.
-3. When the owner goes out of scope, the value will be dropped.
+3. When the owner (owning variable) goes out of scope, the value is dropped

+The ownership is realized through binding.

-A **variable** is a **memory address** paired with an associated **symbolic name** that contains some quantity of information referred to as a **value**.
-Using that symbolic name (the name of a variable) is the usual way to reference the stored value.
+A variable is a way to refer to a memory region; it has a (symbolic) name that contains some quantity of information referred to as a value.

+Using that symbolic name (the name of a variable) is a way to refer the value.

 The "value of variable" is given by the corresponding mapping in the symbol table in the environment.

-An **assignment** statement sets the value stored at the memory address denoted by a variable name i.e. an assignment copies a value into the variable.
+An assignment statement sets the value stored at the memory address denoted by a variable name i.e. an assignment copies a value into the variable.

-The ownership is realized through binding

 ```rust
 let symname = 54;